Steven Sametz

-Steven Sametz (born 1954, Westport, Connecticut) is active as both conductor and composer.
-He has been hailed as "one of the most respected choral composers in America."
+Steven Sametz (born 1954) is an American conductor and composer.
+He has been hailed as "one of the most respected choral composers in America".
 Since 1979, he has been on the faculty of Lehigh University in Bethlehem, Pennsylvania, where he holds the Ronald J. Ulrich Chair in Music and is Director of Choral Activities and is founding director of the Lehigh University Choral Union.
 Since 1998, he has served as Artistic Director of the professional a cappella ensemble, The Princeton Singers.
-He is also the founding director of the Lehigh University Summer Choral Composers’ Forum.
+He is also the founding director of the Lehigh University Summer Choral Composers' Forum.
 In 2012, he was named Chair of the American Choral Directors Association Composition Advisory Committee.

 Early training, education and influences

 Sametz's earliest piano works date from the age of six.
 During junior high and high school years in his native Westport, Connecticut, he began to write for choirs and chamber ensembles and undertook large-scale scoring of works for band and orchestra with encouragement of his teachers.
 Summer studies at the Amherst Music Center (Amherst, Maine) focused on piano, viola, voice, baritone horn and composition.
 He continued to compose during his undergraduate years at Yale University (BA, 1976), where his teachers included Robert Fountain (conducting) and Alejandro Planchart (early music).
 He spent his junior year at Yale abroad, studying conducting with Helmuth Rilling in Germany and composition with Sylvano Bussotti in Italy.
 He spent four summers at the Aspen Music School, studying choral and operatic conducting with Fiora Contino and voice with Jan DeGaetani.
 From 1976–79, he attended the University of Wisconsin-Madison, earning the Masters and Doctor of Music Arts degrees in Choral Conducting.
 His primary teachers included Robert Fountain (choral conducting), Catherine Comet (orchestral conducting), Carlos Moses (opera conducting) and Bruce Benward (music theory).